 Question: Which character has the fewest number of lines in a Disney film?

-In the animated movie, Dumbo the small elephant with big ears doesn't have any lines of dialogue.
-Coming in second is Aurora from Sleeping Beauty who only has 18 lines of dialogue throughout the film.
-Third, is the movie Bambi which only has 1,000 words spoke during the film.
+In the animated movie, Dumbo, the small elephant with big ears doesn’t have any dialogue lines.
+The second is Aurora from Sleeping Beauty, who only has 18 lines of dialogue throughout the film.
+The third is the movie Bambi which only has 1,000 words spoke during the film.

 eNewsletter: Imagine Your Science Story – Week 3